Guatemalan man gets jail for using fraudulent information on Dubuque job application, tax forms

 Ordonez-Ortiz admitted that in June he used another person’s social security number on employment forms and state and federal tax documents.
 Immigration officials arrested Ordonez-Ortiz in January.

-Ordonez-Ortiz currently is in the custody of the U.S. Marshal's Service unitl he can be turned over to immigration officials, authorities said in a press release.
+Ordonez-Ortiz currently is in the custody of the U.S. Marshal’s Service until he can be turned over to immigration officials, authorities said in a press release.